 The MacLean Center for Clinical Medical Ethics and the Department of Surgery are pleased to sponsor a program in Surgical Ethics.
 This program explores ethical issues that arise in the practice of modern surgery.
 The program includes:

 The American College of Surgeons-MacLean Center fellowship is designed for surgical residents or fellows interested in gaining training and experience in surgical ethics.
 This fellowship program builds on the MacLean Center’s successful clinical medical ethics fellowship program, now in its 30th year.
 The goal of the surgical ethics program will be to prepare surgeons for careers that combine clinical surgery with scholarly studies in surgical ethics.
 The fellowship will include training in research, teaching, and clinical ethics consultations.
 The program includes bi-monthly surgical ethics case conferences and the opportunity to participate in the surgical ethics curriculum and mentored research in surgical ethics.

 The program begins with a five-week, full-time Summer Intensive introduction in July and August.
 From September to June, fellows meet one day a week (Wednesdays) for a structured ethics curriculum including Topics in Clinical Ethics, Law and Ethics, Introduction to Moral Philosophy, Surgical Ethics, and research-in-progress seminars.
 Fellows also participate and are supervised in an ethics consultation service.
 Working with faculty mentors in surgery, each fellow will design and carry out a research project.

-The American College of Surgeons-MacLean Center fellowship will provide up to $25,000 in travel and support costs during the year of fellowship training.
+The American College of Surgeons-MacLean Center fellowship will provide partial support for travel costs during the year of fellowship training.
 Surgical residents and fellows from any specialty are encouraged to apply using the American College of Surgeons-MacLean Center Surgical Ethics Fellowship application provided on the website.